tu2-atmanand/task-board-docs/docs/Advanced/HowToTestBetaReleases.md

 Whenever a new beta version has been released, you will get a notification for the same either through mail if you are watching this repository or in the Announcement section of the discussion.

-There are two ways to test a beta version.
-(First one is easy way) :

-### Download a test vault and start testing

-- In every release you will find a zip file attached which you can easily download, unzip and open inside Obsidian.
-- For example, here is a test vault attached for the release of the beta version `1.8.0-beta-4` : https://github.com/tu2-atmanand/Task-Board/releases/tag/1.8.0-beta-4.
-- Now, you can start testing the various new features released in this version.
-- If you found any issue or bug, see if its again reproducible inside the same test vault, if yes, then zip back this test vault and [create a new issue](https://github.com/tu2-atmanand/Task-Board/issues/new) or email it to sanketgauns8@gmail.com and attach this zip file.
-And explain what the issue is and how to reproduce it.

-### Create your own test vaul

-Follow the below steps to install a beta release for testing :
+{: .note }

-### Points to remember before installing
+> Points to remember while installing a beta versions :

-- Use a dummy vault or sandbox vault (for temporary testing).
+> - Use a dummy vault or sandbox vault.
 Since new changes might contain some bugs, there is a possibility of data loss.
 Hence never install a beta version of any plugin inside your main vaults.
-- Uninstall any version of previous Task Board you have installed in this current vault.
-If this if this is your fresh new vault, then no worries.
+> - Uninstall any version of previous Task Board you have installed in the vault you are doing the testing.
+If this is your fresh new vault, then no worries.
+> - Preferably use the first method from below to do the testing, to avoid wasting time in creating a dummy vault, etc.

+There are two methods to test a beta version :

+1. Download a pre-configured test vault.
+(This is a easy method)
+2. Install the beta version using BRAT plugin.

+### First Method : Download a test vault

+- In every beta release you will find a zip file attached in the release notes.
+Which you can easily download, unzip and open inside Obsidian.
+- For example, open the following link to see a zip file attached at the end for the release notes of the beta version `1.8.0-beta-4` : https://github.com/tu2-atmanand/Task-Board/releases/tag/1.8.0-beta-4.
+- Simply download this zip file, then extract the folder from the zip file, then open that folder inside Obsidian.
+Now you can easily start testing this beta version.
+- If you found any issue or bug, if its a small bug you can simply report the bug here : [create a new issue](https://github.com/tu2-atmanand/Task-Board/issues/new).
+- But, if the developer wants more information to troubleshoot the issue, try to reproduce the issue inside this same test vault you are using.
+If you are able to reproduce the issue, simply zip this test vault folder back and send this zip to developer.
+Either in the same issue ticket or email it to [sanketgauns8@gmail.com](mainto:sanketgauns8@gmail.com).

-### How to install beta version
+### Second Method : Install the beta version using BRAT plugin.

 **Step 1 :** Open the Dummy vault inside Obsidian.